ALASdoo/alasdoo_com_v2/content/english/articles/how-to-build-a-culture-that-matches-your-brand.md

 draft: false
 title: 'How to build a culture that matches your brand?'
 image: 'images/articles/company-culture.jpg'
-alt: "Three collegues having a meeting and loughing in a colorful meeting room."
+alt: 'Three collegues having a meeting and loughing in a colorful meeting room.'
 author: 'Aleksandra Krstic'
 description: '' # meta description
 keywords: